Disabled Living Allowance and Personal Independence Payments

 • Some children may be eligible for Free School Meals

 • Foster carers may need to make major or minor adaptations to their home or everyday life to support that child’s development and wellbeing.
-If the child is placed long-term, a foster carer can apply for a grant for adaptations to your home called a Disabled Facilities Grant via your local Housing Department.
+If the child is living in the foster home long-term, a foster carer can apply for a grant for adaptations to your home called a Disabled Facilities Grant via your local Housing Department.
 You can apply direct or a Social Worker or Occupational Therapist can refer you.
-The first step is for an occupational therapist (OT) to undertake an assessment of the disabled child or young person’s needs.
+The first step is for an occupational therapist (OT) to undertake an assessment of the needs of the child or young person.
 The OT’s recommendations are important as they are required as evidence that the changes are essential, but be aware there may be waiting times for this service.
 If the child is with you short term, you should expect your local authority to provide or arrange any essential adaptations or specialist equipment.

 • Where children and young people received Disability Living Allowance then many attractions and cinemas will allow the child or young person’s carer free tickets / access.
 For cinemas carers, of children and young people in receipt of DLA can get a CEA Card to receive a complimentary ticket to take someone to the cinema.